hmchen47/DataScience/Notes/p01-Bayesian.md

     + estimate: standard analysis w/ $y_m = 130$ and standard error $\sigma/\sqrt{m} = 5/\sqrt{2} = 3.5$
     + 95% confidence interval: $y_m \pm 1.96 \times \sigma/\sqrt{m} \to (123.1, 136.9)$
   + Survey: the long-term SBP of female aged 60 w/ $\mu = 120, \sigma = 10$
+    + additional information about SBPs able to express a prior distribution
+    + the population distribution as a prior distribution for the specific individual
     + Estimating the true long-term underlying systolic blood pressure of a 60-year-old woman
     + Fig. 3(a): population distribution as prior distbution w/ standard deviation as $\sigma/\sqrt{n_0} \implies n_0 = (\sigma/10)^2 = 0.25$
     + Fig. 3(b): the likelihood arising from the two observations on the women